-In order to focus on our main goals (Section 6.1), i.e., studying the performance impact of the proposed OWL2 RL rule subsets, as well as benchmarking besteffort performances in light of the proposed optimizations, we limit ourselves to benchmarking only two rule-based systems (AndroJena, RDFStore-JS).
-An exhaustive comparison of all systems would warrant its own paper and is considered out of scope.
+In order to focus on our main goals (Section 6.1), namely studying the performance impact of the proposed OWL2 RL rule subsets and best-effort performances in light of the proposed optimizations, we limit ourselves to benchmarking only two rulebased systems (AndroJena, RDFStore-JS).
+An exhaustive comparison of all systems would warrant its own paper and is thus considered out of scope.
 For this purpose, we chose the best-performing native Android system (AndroJena) and JavaScript system (RDFStore-JS).
 Our reason for including a JavaScript system is because they are interesting from a development perspective; i.e., they can be directly used by cross-platform, JavaScript-based mobile apps (e.g., deployed using Apache Cordova).
 We put these results side-by-side with performance results for Hermit, JFact, and Pellet, the only three OWL2 DL reasoners currently supported by our framework.